 Many freeholders, Resident Management Companies (RMC’s) and Right to Manage Companies (RTMCO’s) will use managing agents due to the complexities of self-managing anything larger than half a dozen or so flats.
 The role of the managing agent is wide-ranging and depends on the type and size of the property but in the main it will send out service charge demands, manage the payments, get buildings insurance, and collect ground rent.

 The only official body concerned with leasehold block management and representing managing agents is the Association of Residential Managing Agents (ARMA).
 Members range from those who manage a few blocks to national companies who manage many.
-Their role is summarised in the words of ARMA as “the role of a managing agent is a complex one and requires a professional approach.
-To carry out the role requires knowledge of landlord and tenant law, building construction, health and safety regulations, basic accounting and more”
+Their role is summarised in the words of ARMA as “block management is a complex business.
+It requires a full understanding of the structure and meaning of leases and a thorough knowledge of the statutory requirements of the landlord and tenant legislation along with compliance with the recognised Codes of Practice.
+Not to mention proper accounting procedures, an understanding of building requirements in terms of maintenance and insurance and a good grounding in all relevant Health and Safety and employment legislation“.

 So their aim is to promote high standards of leasehold management and professionalism through advice, training and guidance.
 They don’t however represent individual property managers.